bjt123/ipdr_xdr_file_decoder/README.md

 ## Introduction

-You are integrating a Telecommunications solution and you need to verify the contents of IPDR XDR files, what do you do?
+You need to verify the contents of computer generated IPDR XDR files, what do you do?

 You can't use wireshark, you can't read them as text files, they are binary formatted.

 The python scripts contained help solve this problem.